-A new work by the singular German artist and composer Heiner Goebbels and receiving its world premiere in Manchester as part of 14-18 NOW, this Artangel co-commission explores the world since the outbreak of the first great war of the 20th century.
+A new work by the singular German artist and composer Heiner Goebbels received its world premiere in Manchester as part of 14-18 NOW, this Artangel co-commission explored the world since the outbreak of the first great war of the 20th century.

-Combining live music, performance, sound, movement, image and moving image, this epic work is performed in Manchester’s atmospheric Mayfield railway depot.
-The audience is invited to explore the space and experience the work from a range of different vantage points within the vast expanse of Mayfield.
-The performance lasts approximately 3 hours – there is no interval but the audience is free to take a break when they chose.
+Combining live music, performance, sound, movement, image and moving image, this epic work performed in Manchester’s atmospheric Mayfield railway depot.
+The audience was invited to explore the space and experience the work from a range of different vantage points within the vast expanse of Mayfield.

-To complement the performances, Heiner Goebbels discusses his work, past and present, with British Museum Director, Hartwig Fischer (in London) and artist-composer Claudia Molitor (in Manchester).
+To complement the performances, Heiner Goebbels discussed his work, past and present, with British Museum Director, Hartwig Fischer (in London) and artist-composer Claudia Molitor (in Manchester).

 Produced by Artangel.
 Co-commissioned by 14-18 NOW: WW1 Centenary Art Commissions, Artangel, Park Avenue Armory and Ruhrtriennale.
-The world premiere is co-presented by Artangel and Manchester International Festival (MIF) as a pre-Factory event.
+The world premiere was co-presented by Artangel and Manchester International Festival (MIF) as a pre-Factory event.

 Contextual programme supported by the Embassy of the Federal Republic of Germany London, with thanks to Goethe-Institut London.